 FREQUENTLY ASKED QUESTIONS

-1. Do you have Mandarin classes for a beginner, or Mandarin conversation for
+Q1.
+Do you have Mandarin classes for older beginners, or for those

 of all ages.
-The idea is to learn Chinese through natural discussion.
+The idea is to learn Chinese through natural discussions.
 The class

 provides opportunities for you to interact and internalize the new skill with a

 language partner in class.
 Please take advantage of the open enrollment and

 Q2.
 My child is 16 months old, what is your minimum age requirement for

 enrollment?
 What is the cost?